Testing your application

 TimeThe value to type must be a string.

-In addition to these gestures, you can use the following methods:
+In addition to these actions, you can use the following methods:

 NameSyntaxDescription